isabelkfigueroa/isabelkfigueroa.github.io/_posts/2023-01-04-the-endless-steppe.md

 Esther appreciates the experience and professionalism of her new teachers, and empathizes with them as displaced people.
-She credits the teachers at the new school with the ability to vibrantly communicate their knowledge.
+She credits the teachers at the new school with the desire, and ability, to vibrantly communicate their knowledge.
 Because of them, Esther feels that she can access great cities, and understand the value of various forms of art.
 One teacher specifically inspires Esther: